-- 1. Remove blower access door.
+- 1. Remove blower door.

-- 2. Disconnect the thermostat R lead from furnace control.
+- 2. Remove the wire from the "R" terminal of the control board.

+- 3. Turn Setup Switch, SW-1-6 "ON."

-- 3. Manually close blower door switch.
+- 4. Manually close blower door switch.

+Blower door switch opens 115-v power to control.
+No component operation can occur unless switch is closed.
 Caution must be taken when manually closing this switch for service purposes.